DAMarkoff/PetProject_Service_Station/Readme.txt

 			confirmaion message

 	user_authorization
 		if it is not user's order: :)
 			if numbers_of_tasks is none or not isdigit: return warning message

+/tire_service_order/task [DELETE]
+	input:
+			email				- required
+			token				- required
+			service_order_id	- required
+			task_number			- optional

+	output:
+			list of works OR confirmaion message

+	user_authorization
+		if it is not user's order: :)
+			if numbers_of_tasks is none or not isdigit: return warning message